getsentry/webvitals.com/docs/faq.md

 ### Is there API access for integration?

 The current API is designed for the WebVitals.com interface.
-For enterprise integration needs or Sentry customer integration, contact the Sentry team to discuss requirements.
+For integration needs, check the [API documentation](./api/overview.md) or open a GitHub issue to discuss requirements.

 ## 🐛 Troubleshooting